Breast cancer resources during the COVID-19 pandemic

 Virtual/online resources for breast cancer survivors, fighters, thrivers, and caregivers

 - Call Komen’s Breast Cancer Helpline at 1-877 GO KOMEN (1-877-465-6636) for free, professional support services—available to anyone with breast cancer questions or concerns, including men diagnosed with breast cancer and their families.

-- Calls are answered by a trained and caring staff member Monday–Friday, 8 am–9 pm CST.
+- Calls are answered by a trained and caring staff member from Monday–Friday, 8 am–9 pm CST.

 - Read Komen’s recommendations for how best to protect yourself during the pandemic if you have breast cancer.

-- The Breast Cancer Resource Center in Austin is continuing to provide patient navigation and has moved to virtual support groups.
+- Komen provides patient navigation in the greater Austin area through our partner, the Breast Cancer Resource Center.
+BCRC continues to provide patient navigation and has moved to virtual support groups.

 - Christus Trinity Clinic in Tyler is now offering expanded telehealth services and online screenings.